AriFordsham/GHCWiki/home.md

 This is GHC's GitLab instance.
-GitLab will replace Trac and Phabricator as the center of GHC's development community.
+GitLab has replaced Trac and Phabricator as the center of GHC's development community.
+You may wish to see the [table of contents](./index) to get a sense for what is available in this Wiki.

 <!--
 To generate images with borders: